 Also, gathering this information into one place makes it a little bit easier to search for news and research being done at Stanford.
 The university has multiple pages, making it easy to locate information on the Green Library, hospital and a number of the colleges and departments.

-Stanford University also offers Facebook office hours, at which time faculty is available to answer questions on Facebook, providing an excellent customer service online in real time.
+Stanford University also offers Facebook office hours, at which time faculty is available to answer questions on Facebook, providing excellent customer service online in real-time.